Have you ever made any entrepreneurship mistakes in your business?

 - Choosing correct business model(s) based on what resonates with you

 - Identifying your core strengths and weaknesses and which areas you need to develop your skill-set to help build and grow your business

 - Building a brand based on your chosen niche (optional but highly recommended)

 - Identifying who is your audience and prospective customers are

 - Identifying where and how you are going to quickly build your audience

 - Identifying how you are going to support your target audience and provide value

-- Identifying your sales channels
+- Identifying your marketing strategies and sales channels

 - Building an email list and nurturing your subscribers/leads (customers)